devowlio/node-lame/AI_AGENT_INSTRUCTIONS.md

 - Start with unit tests to capture expected behaviour, then adjust implementation, and finish by running the full test suite.
 - When modifying CLI behaviour, test on at least one supported platform or enhance integration tests with synthetic binaries.
 - Prefer extending existing classes and helpers over introducing new modules; if a new module is required, place it under `src/core` (runtime logic) or `src/internal` (supporting utilities).
-- Document behavioural changes in commit messages following Conventional Commit rules; the release tooling will derive `CHANGELOG.md` automatically.
+- Document behavioural changes in commit messages following Conventional Commit rules so the release tooling can derive `CHANGELOG.md` for future releases.
-- Never edit `CHANGELOG.md` by hand; rely on the release workflow or explicit project tooling to populate it.
+- Manual edits to `CHANGELOG.md` are only allowed for the 2.0.0 release; subsequent entries must come from the automated workflow.
 - After finishing any feature implementation, include in your final response a Conventional Commit-style message suggestion that downstream tooling can use.
+- When referencing Node.js types, import them explicitly (e.g. `import type { ProcessEnv } from "node:process";`) instead of relying on the `NodeJS.*` namespace to keep ESLint satisfied.